MicrosoftDocs/azure-dev-docs/articles/ai/get-started-securing-your-ai-app.md

 ---
 # Get started with the Azure OpenAI security building block

 This article shows you how to create and use the Azure OpenAI security building block sample.
-The purpose is to demonstrate Azure OpenAI account provisioning with a role-based access control (RBAC) role permission for keyless (Microsoft Entra ID) authentication to Azure OpenAI.
+The purpose is to demonstrate Azure OpenAI account provisioning with role-based access control (RBAC) for keyless (Microsoft Entra ID) authentication to Azure OpenAI.
 This chat app sample also includes all the infrastructure and configuration needed to provision Azure OpenAI resources and deploy the app to Azure Container Apps using the Azure Developer CLI.

 By following the instructions in this article, you will: